 As a reminder, Canopy still admittedly uses PG in its vape formulations.
-It has been widely established that PG converts to formaldehyde at higher temperatures, like those in electronic cigarettes and vape pens.
+It has been widely established that PG converts to formaldehyde at higher temperatures, as seen in nicotine e-cigarettes where it is widely used.
 Propylene glycol is also a poor excipient to use in formulation due to its poor homogenization characteristics and is likely to separate from natural cannabinoids and terpenes.

 What was the motive behind Canopy’s study?
-Where there is a motive, there is potential for bias.
+We may never know, but where there is a motive, there is potential for bias.

-Third-party vape companies use phytol, while Canopy continues to use PG.
-What would be an easy way to remove this competition than to stigmatize it?
+Many third-party vape companies use phytol as an ingredient, while Canopy continues to use PG.
+What would be an easier way to remove this competition than to stigmatize it?